lamuria/docker-first-test/README.md

 # docker-first-test
 Just a node server running on docker

-To run follow this steps:
+To run the node server on docker follow this steps:

 `docker run -p 49160:8080 -d lamuria/docker-node-server`